muditgaur-1009/Agentic-RAG/README.md

 ## Code Overview

-- `app.py`: Main script containing the Streamlit application.
+- `main.py`: Main script containing the Streamlit mainlication.
 - Functions:
   - `create_agent(llm, tools)`: Creates an agent with the provided language model and tools.
   - `process_pdf(uploaded_file)`: Processes a PDF file and extracts its text content.